 Death as "resurrection"

 mentioned, sorrow and the fear of death or dying are

 even more perfect planes of existence in the

 spiritual regions while the spiritual preparation

 process.
-When the creation of the embryo of the
+When the creation of the embryo of the new

-begin sustaining the consciousness, birth occurs and the individual again
+birth occurs and the individual again begins to

-the new physical body, finds itself once again able to communicate in the
+once again able to communicate in the physical

-time of its physical death, it now finds
+left at the time of its physical death, it now finds

 existence have been normal, in a new, glorified body

 dedicated to youth and beauty, to love and passion,

 Terrestrial disharmony gives rise to spiritual development